 Barranquilla is away from the municipality of Pasto 932 mi (1500 km), that you go through in approximately 28 hours of travel on the highway.
 The terrestrial transportation company that covers the route Barranquilla-Pasto is xxxxxxxxxxxxxs, which propose bus tickets at the low-cost rate xxxxx.
 The buses leave from the terminal xxxxx in Barranquilla on the schedule xxxxxxx and their destination is the bus terminal xxxxx placed in Pasto.
 Our destination has a temperate and warm climate and the average annual temperature is 57 °F (13.8 °C).
 The municipality has abundant precipitations throughout the year, although the driest months are July and August.
 If the rain disturbs you to do your trekkings, you should better choose those months to travel.
 Pasto register quite cloudiness, since it's placed at the foot of the Galeras volcano.

-Why book Barranquilla to Pasto bus with redBus?
+Why book a Barranquilla a Pasto bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Barranquilla to Pasto.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Barranquilla to Pasto.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Barranquilla is located at the height from 4 mamsl to 98mamsl, depending on the area of the city.
 The distance from Barranquilla to Bogota is 764 mi (1230 km) and the travel takes approximately 24 hours.
 Barranquilla doesn't have a specific foundation date, the city was born spontaneously due to the agglomeration of indigenous and Spanish who settled the area approximately since 1530.
 According to Gonzalo Fernandez de Oviedo y Valdes, this place was a canoe pier, where diverse goods were sold as salt and prawns, among others.Its history starts with the independence of the Spanish power, in the Free State of Cartagena in 1813; at this time it was called first Billa de Barlovento as recognition, to finally be Barranquilla and its celebration date on April the 7th.In the middle of the 19th century, the city acquires importance as sea and river port of Colombia and thanks to steam boat, Cali achieve being in contact with cities as Cali or Medellin, transforming into the entrance door of new products and travellers from all over the world.
 In the 20th century the city consolidates as city mainly of business and is called "the Gold Door of Colombia".
 Nowadays it's known as a city of great cultural wealth and with the Carnival of Barranquilla, the biggest festival of the country.